-Where the development rights to a property have been donated or sold to a conservation organization, the value of the property may decline, in which case the town can reduce its assessment, lowering the owner's taxes.
+Where the development rights to a property have been donated or sold to a conservation organization, the value of the property may decline, in which case the town can reduce its assessment to or beyond Current Use value levels, possibly lowering the owner's taxes if the property is not already enrolled in the Current Use (Use Value Appraisal) program.
 This provides an added incentive to landowners to conserve their land.